How did Montana get its name?

 Who named Montana Montana?

-Montana was named by Republican Congressman James M. Ashley, who carried the bill in Congress that created the Montana Territory in 1864.
-The word Montana originates from the Latin language, meaning “mountainous’, or ‘mountainous region’.
+Republican Congressman James M. Ashley, who carried the bill in Congress to create the Montana Territory in 1864, gave Montana its name.
+The word Montana originates from Latin, meaning “mountainous’, or ‘mountainous region’.

 What was Montana called before it was a state?

 Before Montana became a state in 1889, it existed as the Montana Territory for 25 years.
-Montana Territory was created in 1864 from land that previously belonged to Idaho Territory.
+Before this land became the Montana Territory in 1864, it belonged to Idaho Territory.

 When was the state of Montana named?